 • Cheese – we used mini babybel cheese wheels and some apricot and almond cream cheese

-• White plates to use as a blank canvas
+• White plates to use as a blank canvas – ours are paper plates

 A general tip is to use lots of their favourite healthy foods to make up your platter but also include some things that are a bit more adventurous for them.
-For Miss R the carrot sticks are adventurous and for both of them the Apricot and Almond cheese was a new thing entirely (neither actually tried it this time but I like to think that they’re one step closer for next time)
+For Miss R the carrot and cucumber sticks are adventurous and for both of them the Apricot and Almond cheese was a new thing entirely (neither actually tried it but I like to think that they’re one step closer for next time)

 Arrange your healthy goodies on a platter in the centre of the table and allow the kids to do their thing – no rules necessary.
 My kids needed no direction in what to create, they both really enjoyed making art with food (and I loved it too!).

 Miss K created the funny face (the mouth is made of squashed cheese).

 Miss R made the strawberry toadstools and also the raincloud with pistachio nut raindrops.